Gh0st794/task_manager/README.md

 await Hive.initFlutter();
 Hive.registerAdapter(TaskModelAdapter());
 await Hive.openBox<TaskModel>('tasksBox');
-Run the application
+Run the App

 bash
 Copy
 Edit
 flutter run
 🧪 Testing
-Run all tests (unit and widget):
+Run all unit and widget tests:

 bash
 Copy
 Edit
 flutter test
-The project includes:

-A unit test for business logic in TasksNotifier
+Tests included:

+✅ Unit Test: Business logic validation for TasksNotifier.

-A widget test to verify that tasks are correctly displayed in the UI
+✅ Widget Test: Verifies tasks are displayed correctly in the UI.

-🏗 Architecture
+🏗️ Architecture Breakdown
-The app is structured following Clean Architecture principles with clear separation into layers:
+The project is structured with Clean Architecture, ensuring high modularity and separation of concerns:

-Presentation: Widgets and Riverpod Providers

-Domain: Business logic and immutable models (Freezed)

-Data: Local and remote datasources (Hive, REST, GraphQL)

-This approach promotes maintainability, testability, and scalability.
+Presentation Layer: Flutter UI Widgets, Riverpod Providers.

+Domain Layer: Business logic, Use Cases, Freezed Models.

+Data Layer: Repositories, Local Datasource (Hive), Remote Datasources (REST & GraphQL APIs).

+This structure enhances:

+Maintainability

+Testability

+Scalability

-📚 Usage
+📚 Usage Instructions
-On the main screen, view and filter tasks by status, and mark tasks as completed.
+Open the app to see the Task List Screen.

+Filter tasks by:

+All

+Completed

+Pending

-Tap a task to view its details and edit information.
+Tap a task to view/edit its details.

-Use the floating action button to create new tasks.
+Use the Floating Action Button (FAB) to create new tasks.

-Navigate to the Countries screen to view data fetched from a GraphQL API.
+Navigate to the Countries Screen to see a list of countries fetched from a GraphQL API.

 📄 License
-MIT License
+This project is licensed under the MIT License.